Most Japanese companies look to raise retirement age: Reuters poll

 Most Japanese companies require full-time employees to retire at 60, with an option of a further five years' work on reduced pay and terms.
 The system is a keystone of Japan's traditional jobs-for-life employment structure where workers are virtually guaranteed employment from graduation to retirement.

-However, a shrinking and ageing population is forcing Japan to change.
+However, a shrinking and aging population is forcing Japan to change.
 The government intends to raise the pensionable retirement age to 65 by 2025 to leave more people in the workforce and reduce pressure on a shriveling tax base and rising social welfare bill.

-Companies including Suntory Holdings and retailer Aeon Co Ltd (8267.T) have already raised their retirement age to 65 for employees who want to continue working.
-Others plan to follow suit soon to cope with the highest jobs-to-applicants ratio in more than 40 years.
+Companies including Suntory Holdings and retailer Aeon Co Ltd have already raised their retirement age to 65 for employees who want to continue working.
+Others plan to follow suit soon.

-"We decided to raise the retirement age to strengthen our competitive edge and add value through utilising senior workers," said Keisuke Takemasu, a human resources manager at Suntory.
-"There's no doubt Japanese companies need to think about employment beyond 65, and I think attention is shifting to that."
+"We decided to raise the retirement age to strengthen our competitive edge and add value through utilizing senior workers," said Keisuke Takemasu, a human resources manager at Suntory.
+"There's no doubt Japanese companies need to think about employment beyond 65."

+The policy gave employee Akira Yamauchi the motivation to try something new.
+After 30 years in sales and in his mid-50s at the time, he asked to be shifted to human resources.

+"When I realized I had about 10 years of full employment ahead, I dared to change my career," said Yamauchi, who is now 60 years old, and has four grandchildren.
+"If the retirement age was 60, I wouldn't have done it."

 In the survey, some 60 percent of companies have raised or intend to raise the retirement age for employees, with 46 percent looking to lift the cap to 65 years of age and 6 percent considering an increase to between 66 years and 70 years.